-Alternative to Meds Center knows how important it is to seek competent medical oversight & guidance to maneuver Trazodone tapering in an exacting, slow and gentle way.
+Alternative to Meds Center knows how important it is to seek competent medical oversight & guidance to maneuver trazodone tapering, titration, and weaning in an exacting, slow and gentle way.

-Side effects and reactions when discontinuing antidepressants such as Trazodone, even after indisputable evidence regarding these complications, still tend to be largely misunderstood in outpatient settings.
+Side effects and reactions when discontinuing antidepressants such as trazodone, even after indisputable evidence regarding these complications, still tend to be largely misunderstood in outpatient settings.
 There just isn’t the oversight necessary to properly guide the process.

-Alternative to Meds has been a Trazodone tapering help authority for 15+ years.
+Alternative to Meds has been an antidepressant tapering help authority for 15+ years.
 We have published evidence regarding our success.
-Even if the person had absolutely off-the-wall symptoms, these reactions occur much more frequently than what prescribers and drug companies might admit.
+Even if you are that person having off-the-wall symptoms, these reactions occur much more frequently than what is commonly talked about.
 At Alternative to Meds, not only are we specialists in resolving these symptoms, but many of us have also had to endure them ourselves and that has enriched us in becoming the teachers and compassionate caregivers that we are.

 15 Years Experience by Professionals Who Understand Your Journey.